Grants & Programs

 Grant

-Up to 5 seed grants ranging from $1,000 - $5,000 will be awarded to early career investigators for a project period of 12-18 months.
-Payments will be made in two installments: 75% upon signing of the grant agreement and 25% upon completion of a final report within 30 days of the project end date.
+A limited number of seed grants, ranging from $1,000 - $5,000, will be awarded to early career investigators for a project period of 12-24 months.
+Payments will be made in two installments: 75% upon signing of the grant agreement and 25% upon completion of a final report within 30 days of the end of the project period.

 Eligibility Requirements

-- Applicants should be an Osteopathic medical student, resident, or fellow at the time of application and throughout the length of the project period.
+- Applicants should be an Osteopathic medical student, resident, or fellow at the time of application and throughout the duration of the project period.

 - Individuals who have previously obtained research funding from a federal agency, the AOA, or the AOF are not eligible.